ipr/qkana/README.txt

 Description:
 In progress..
-Mostly just project for personal use to learn japanese and rough translatation for own use.
+Mostly just for personal use to learn japanese language and simple translation helper.

 Licensing:
 GPL v3 (possibly)